lacrypta/nomad-old/tokens.md

   ;
 }

-const ALLOWED_MINTERS = [];  // list of pubkeys that are indeed allowed to mint
+const RELAY = "";            // the URL of the conflict resolution relay to use const ALLOWED_MINTERS = [];  // list of pubkeys that are indeed allowed to mint

 const { event, tagIndex } = JSON.parse(arguments[0]);  // decode the input argument, and extract event and tagIndex